MrHippo/squekky-api/README.md

 squekky-api
 =====================

 Squekky (http://squekky.com) is a website for promoting activities (things to do) to people who might be interested.
-It is location based, allowing people to find things to do in their local area.
+Squekky allows activity providers to enter all sorts of details about their activities - prices, contacts, dates, times, etc. The activities are then searchable by Squekky users - predominantly by location.

 The most current version of your Squekky activities can be downloaded from the Squekky server and automatically included in a webpage of your choice.
 "Current" here means the latest activities you submitted to Squekky - regardless of whether they are approved, not-approved, or under review.
 In this way, changes made to your Squekky activities will appear on your webpage immediately.